 If you prefer to speak with someone, you may contact our services center or a local Compassus office.

-- Hospice eligibility criteria and guidelines
+- Hospice healthcare eligibility criteria, including disease-specific guidelines

 - Better hospice conversations

-- Kurt Merkelz, M.D., Chief Medical Officer
+- Kurt Merkelz, M.D., Compassus Chief Medical Officer

 Continuous Home Care is short-term care during a period of crisis to maintain the hospice patient at home.
 A crisis is a time in which a patient requires continuous care that is predominantly nursing care to manage pain or other medical symptoms.
-A caregivers crisis in not covered by continuous home care.